luncheon/svg-drag-select/README.md

-  svg,                            // the svg element. referenceElement,               // please select only descendants of this SVGElement if specified. pointerEvent,                   // either a "pointerdown" event or a "pointermove" event. dragAreaInClientCoordinate,     // a `DOMRect` that represents the dragging area in client coordinate. dragAreaInSvgCoordinate,        // a `SVGRect` that represents the dragging area in svg coordinate. dragAreaInInitialSvgCoordinate, // a `SVGRect` that represents the dragging area in initial viewport coordinate of the svg. getEnclosures,                  // `getEnclosures()` returns elements enclosed in the dragging area.
+  svg,                            // the svg element. referenceElement,               // please select only descendants of this SVGElement if specified. pointerEvent,                   // either a "pointerdown" event or a "pointermove" event. dragAreaInClientCoordinate,     // a `SVGRect` that represents the dragging area in client coordinate. dragAreaInSvgCoordinate,        // a `SVGRect` that represents the dragging area in svg coordinate. dragAreaInInitialSvgCoordinate, // a `SVGRect` that represents the dragging area in initial viewport coordinate of the svg. getEnclosures,                  // `getEnclosures()` returns elements enclosed in the dragging area.